-The Development Services Department (DSD) is comprised of nine divisions that provide review, permit, inspection and code enforcement services for private and public development projects throughout the City of San Diego.
+The Development Services Department (DSD) is comprised of eight divisions that provide review, permit, inspection and code enforcement services for private and public development projects throughout the City of San Diego.
 Whether it's construction, renovation or changing the use of a building in part or in its entirety, DSD assists customers with development projects promptly to ensure compliance with all applicable regulations, ensuring all City neighborhoods continue to be healthy, safe and livable for all residents, visitors and businesses.

 Elyse Lowe is the Development Services Department (DSD) Department Director.
 She directs, manages and oversees all department activities, operations and services.
 This includes all review, permit, inspection and code enforcement services for private and public development projects throughout the City of San Diego, enhancing the quality of life while ensuring vibrant, healthy, safe and livable neighborhoods.